-Pay Off Debt or Save: Making the Best Choice
+Pay Off Debt or Save Money?

 You want to pay off your debts, but you’re tired of throwing every spare dollar at them — especially when you know that you could be saving for your future or putting that money towards an emergency fund that could come in handy down the road.